-transfers of agricultural properties in 2016
+transfers of agricultural properties

 |Total number||Share||Per cent|